Benedict the Moor: America

 The church in Dayton was established in 2003 under the leadership of Fr Francis Tandoh, a priest from Ghana.
 The parish maintains a ministry to natives of that country, as well as parishioners from two previous parishes merged to form it.

 St. Benedict the Moor Catholic Church, established in 1874 and located in the Historical District of Savannah, Georgia, is the oldest Catholic Church for African Americans in Georgia, and one of the oldest in the Southeastern United States.
 Churches named for him have also been founded in Columbus, Georgia and St. Augustine, Florida.

 Veneration of Benedict is spread throughout Latin America, from Mexico through Argentina.
 In Venezuela, particularly, his devotion is spread through the country's various states, and he is celebrated on many different dates, according to the local traditions.

 Saint Benedict is popular in Brazil for being a Black saint, the son of enslaved Africans, whose humble and virtuous life made him a symbol of faith, resistance, and dignity for Afro-descendants, especially during and after the period of slavery.
 Representing the poor and marginalized, he became known as the patron of cooks and humble causes, and is widely venerated in Black communities, popular festivals, and religious brotherhoods.
 His image strengthened the religious and cultural identity of African descendants in a country deeply marked by the legacy of slavery.
+His feast day is celebrated in Brazil on October 5th, according to the rubrics of the Roman Missal translation by the Episcopal Conference of Brazil.